JiggyStardust/cub3D/saara_working_diary.md

 Before lunch:
 - Moves our player : W goes up, S goes down, < and > change the direction.
 - Draws the player with a trace, need to add draw map to every loop after lunch.

+Last commit:
+- Commented out in cub3d.c are different implementations for movement and draw_player using mlx_put_pixel.
+Right now its instead drawing and moving multiple points on walls, so totally not working properly.
+Will continue on monday (3.3.)